-Years ago, I worked with a woman who would back into a parking spot every morning when she arrived to work.
+Years ago, I worked with a woman who would back into a parking spot every morning when she arrived at work.

 It would often take her at least half a dozen tries before getting it right.
 Watching this process was both hilarious and tragic.
 You’d think that after years of backing her car into a parking spot, she would have mastered the skill, but no.